pradoprojects/pradoprojects.github.io/index.md

 </button>

 # Hi, I’m Marllos 👋
-### Early-career UX & Product Designer focused on clarity and thoughtful problem-solving.
+### Early-career UX & Product Designer | Focused on clarity and thoughtful problem-solving.

 > #### I’m building a career shaped by *continuous learning*, *multicultural experiences*, and bringing the *human front & center* to each decision.
 <div class="card" align="center">